ndevreeze/flexdb/README.md

 # flexdb

-A Clojure library designed to flexibly use a SQL DB with adding tables and columns (DDL) on the fly.
+A Clojure library designed to flexibly use a SQL DB  (SQLite and Postgres) with adding tables and columns (DDL) on the fly.

 ## Starting points